loader

 Different Sections On The Quantitative Reasoning

 The content areas of Quantitative Reasoning, include operations with exponents.
 Quantitative Reasoning of the GMAT exam also includes solving algebraic expressions.
 Students need to factorize and simplify the expressions of algebras.
 Students need to solve linear and quadratic equations while solving the Quant section of the GMAT exam.
 Students are often exposed to solving problems based on inequalities.
 They are also asked to solve the simultaneous equations and inequalities.
 The other important section of Quantitative Reasoning of the GMAT exam needs to be setting up equations.
 Students might need to solve word problems.
 There are two sections in Quantitative Reasoning in GMAT.
-Problem Solving and Data Sufficiency are the main sections of the GMAT exam which the student faces in the Quantitative Reasoning section.
+Problem-solving and Data Sufficiency are the main sections of the GMAT exam that the student faces in the Quantitative Reasoning section.
 Students, while solving both types of questions such as Problem Solving and Data Sufficiency, need knowledge in elementary algebra, arithmetic, and commonly known concepts of geometry.

 GMAT Quantitative Reasoning Scoring Pattern